Model selection for weakly dependent time series forecasting: Proofs

-where $k_n$ has the same expression than in Lemma \ref{lemrisk}. \end{lemma} Following the technique used by Catoni \cite{Classif}, we derive from Lemma \ref{lemrisk2} another upper-bound on the Laplace transform of the mean risk of any aggregation estimators of all Gibbs estimators: \begin{lemma} For any measurable functions $ \hat \rho_{p,\ell}: \mathcal{X}^{n} \rightarrow \mathcal{M}_{+}^{1}(\Theta_{p,\ell})$ for $(p,\ell)\in M$, under the assumptions of Theorem \ref{mainthm} we have:
+Following the technique used by Catoni \cite{Classif}, we derive from Lemma \ref{lemrisk2} another upper-bound on the Laplace transform of the mean risk of any aggregation estimators of all Gibbs estimators. \begin{lemma} For any measurable functions $ \hat\rho_{p,\ell}\dvtx \mathcal{X}^{n} \rightarrow\mathcal{M}_{+}^{1}(\Theta_{p,\ell})$ for $(p,\ell)\in M$, under the assumptions of Theorem \ref{mainthm}, we have: